| |

 - Choose

-low-salt or salt free crackers, chips and snack foods.
+low-salt or salt free crackers, chips and

 - Choose

-no-salt added or low sodium versions of canned soups and canned
+no-salt added or low sodium versions of canned

-vegetables.
-Canned soups and broths are notoriously high in
+and broths are notoriously high in sodium.

-You might
+You

-want to try making your own broths / stock for soups and flavoring.
+might want to try making your own broths / stock

-Note the sodium levels below for homemade stock versus purchased
+below for homemade stock versus purchased broth.

 Based